flutter/flutter/examples/fn/README.md

 Effen is comprised of three main parts: a virtual-dom and diffing engine, a component mechanism and a very early set of widgets for use in creating applications.

+The central idea is that you build your UI out of components.
+Components describe what their view should look like given their current configuration & state.
+The diffing engine ensures that the DOM looks how the component describes.

 If you just want to dive into code, see the `sky/examples/stocks-fn`.

 Is this the official framework for Sky?